By Jeffrey Blackwell/Memorial Church Communications

 Jonathan L. Walton, Plummer Professor of Christian Morals and Pusey Minister in the Memorial Church, teaches his class "Martin, Malcolm and Masculinity" in the Buttrick Room.
 Photo by Jeffrey Blackwell/Memorial Church Communications

-Walton said the design and creation of the multi-use, flexible and comfortable Oasis was an intentional effort based on those discussions with members of the University Choir, Student Advisory Board and other groups and students affiliated with Memorial Church.
-And the result of those early conversations is a space today that is especially suited to meet the needs of a diverse community.
+Walton said the design and creation of the multi-use, flexible and comfortable Oasis was based on those discussions with members of the University Choir, Student Advisory Board and other groups and students affiliated with Memorial Church.
+And the result, is a space today that is especially suited to meet the needs of a diverse community.

-Whether it’s students or Harvard retirees taking a class in the Buttrick room, a Harvard community group hosting an infant and toddler playgroup in a conference room, or a game-watching night during the NCAA Basketball Tournament with the Harvard Varsity Club, the Oasis is an uncommon space compared to other student niches across campus, said Walton.
+Now students and Harvard retirees take classes in the Buttrick room.
+A Harvard community group hosts an infant and toddler playgroup in a conference room.
+In the spring, there was a game-watching night during the NCAA Basketball Tournament in partnership with the Harvard Varsity Club.
+Walton said it is all just good, clean fun.

 Harvard Business School student Lumumba Seegars leads members of Harvard Black Student Ministries in prayer.
 Photo by Jeffrey Blackwell/Memorial Church Communications

-Harvard Law School (HLS) student Sydney Montgomery said her idea of a black student ministry germinated a few years ago.
-She eventually organized a student board and held small services at the HLS in the fall.
+Harvard Law School (HLS) student Sydney Montgomery organized a student board and held small services at the HLS in the fall.
 The ministry was brought under the supportive umbrella of Memorial Church in the winter with the help of Professor Walton and Harvard Divinity School (HDS) student Aric Flemming Jr. MDiv II, a seminarian at the church.

 “I couldn’t have imagined that God would bless the ministry with such a wonderful, engaged, and dedicated student board, supportive and uplifting host church through Memorial Church, and a versatile and welcoming space in the Buttrick Room,” said Montgomery J.D. ’18.
 “Every service there are students reconnecting and strengthening their relationship with Jesus.
-Our service provides an inclusive, faith-centered worship service where we hope to create a family environment both through praise and our after-service fellowship.
 It is a space where we can proclaim that we are unapologetically black and unashamedly Christian.”